-Eat, learn, experience, play and shop at the innovative Kinbue Soy Sauce Park, Kawajima Town, Saitama
+Eat, learn, experience, play and shop at the innovative (Fueki Shoyu) Kinbue Soy Sauce Park, Kawajima Town, Saitama

-The outstanding Kinbue Soy Sauce Park will open this Saturday, November 16th 2019.
+The outstanding Kinbue Soy Sauce Park will open on Saturday, November 16th 2019.
 The park from the legendary Fueki Shoyu creates an interactive recreational space for visitors where you can eat, learn, experience, play and shop.
 Update 2020: a Baum Kuchen shop opened on the premises in April.

 The soy sauce factory itself is a well established highly renowned soy sauce producer, Fueki Soy Sauce.
 This soy sauce park comes on the 230th anniversary of the company.
 It is one of many incentives by the current head and his team of workers to propagate the traditional soy sauce industry…